skjolber/json-log-filter/frameworks/spring-boot-starter-logbook/README.md

 public MyEntity unprotectedPost(HttpServletRequest request) throws IOException;
 ```

-the databinding detector will not work, so the request-logging will be on the slow path.
+the request-logging will be on the slow path.

 [Logbook]:		https://github.com/zalando/logbook